 Mark Magazu is President and Chief Executive Officer of Saint Francis Veterinary Center.
 His executive portfolio includes overall direction and strategic growth of the operation, and management of all areas of the hospital.
 Mark also manages all media and communications for the hospital, an executive portfolio that includes all brand, public relations and marketing responsibilities.

-Mark is one of a handful of industry professionals who has led successful efforts for American Animal Hospital Association (AAHA) Accreditation for both a general practice and a specialty practice, the former earning honors as a Top 2 Finalist for AAHA Practice of the Year, North America, 2012.
+Mark is one of a handful of industry professionals who has led successful efforts for American Animal Hospital Association (AAHA) Accreditation for both a general practice and a specialty practice, the former earning honors as a Top 2 Finalist for AAHA Accredited Practice of the Year, North America, 2012, and the latter earning honors as a Top 2 Finalist AAHA Accredited Referral Practice of the Year, North America, 2014.

 He earned his BA in Economics and Political Science at Columbia University.
 He earned his MA in Public Policy and Administration from the School of International and Public Affairs at Columbia University.
 He earned his law degree from The Georgetown University Law Center.